AmbreTanriverdi/R_COVID_19/README.md

 **Year :** Third year of bachelor's degree in IT - L3 Informatique<br>
 **Subject :** Digital data processing - Traitement de données numériques

+I analysed COVID-19's data (1st to 14th april 2020) in France, in every region.
+Go check my presentation for more information.

 ---

 ## About the files